Experience the Canadian Prairies on a birding tour like no other....

 Day 3: Grasslands National Park

-We will spend this day exploring one of Canada's best kept secrets, Grasslands National Park.
+We will spend the day exploring one of Canada's best kept secrets, Grasslands National Park.
 This unique park is home to some of Canada's most threatened wildlife, Burrowing Owls and Black-tailed Prairie Dogs have healthy populations here and the re-introduced Plains Bison roam the park freely.
 Today we will have our first introduction this morning to many prairie specialties such as Chestnut-collared Longspur, Sprague's Pipit, Lark Bunting and the highly desired Baird's Sparrow.
+It may be surprising, however the town of Val Marie itself is also a very productive birding location.
+We will be on the lookout for straggling migrants as well as all of the expected prairie woodland species.
+The town is also known to host locally rare species such as Red-headed Woodpecker and Orchard Oriole.

-Day 4: Grasslands National Park to Cypress Hills
+Day 4: Swift Current to Cypress Hills

 Day 5: Cypress Hills Interprovincial Park